prof-rossetti/georgetown-opim-243-201901/projects/robo-advisor.md

 .env
 ```

-Finally, your project repository should contain a "data" directory with another .gitignore file inside, with the following contents in it to ignore CSV files stored inside the data directory:
+Finally, your project repository should contain a "data" directory with another ".gitignore" file inside, with the following contents in it to ignore CSV files stored inside the data directory:

 ```
 # data/.gitignore